When do I register and prepare my course schedule?

 You may have already satisfied Entry Skill 1: Basic Mathematics Competence with AP exam scores, Click here for details.

 You may have already satisfied Entry Skill 3: Elementary Foreign Language Competence with Regents exam scores, AP exam scores, or SAT II exam scores.
 Students whose high schools do not offer Regents exams and students who attended a high school where the language of instruction was other than English may also have already satisfied this requirement.
 Click here for details.

 Some AP exams will meet DEC requirements and count towards graduation credit.
 To see which AP exams will meet graduation and DEC requirements, please click here.

 Stony Brook accepts up to 30 credits by examination in partial fulfillment of the bachelor’s degree.
-Included in this total may be credit based on standardized external examinations such as AP, CLEP, Regents College Examinations, and Stony Brook’s own Challenge Program.
+Included in this total may be credit based on standardized external examinations such as AP, CLEP, and Stony Brook’s Foreign Language Challenge Program.
 Credit by examination may not be used to satisfy most Diversified Education Curriculum requirements; however, they may be used to satisfy one course in each of categories E, F, and G.

 The University awards credit for the CLEP (College-Level Examination Program) subject examinations only.
 Credit is not awarded for the CLEP general examinations.
 The scores received must be equivalent to a grade of C. A maximum of 30 credits by examination may be applied toward the degree.

 Credit requested for examinations or programs (e.g., military) not specifically mentioned above must be substantiated by the appropriate documentation.
 Requests for reviews of students’ qualifications must be submitted in writing to the Undergraduate Admissions Office.

 How do I get my transfer work evaluated for D.E.C. requirements?